Chrysthy/7-Days-Of-Code/README.md

 ## Day Three

 <p>On this day, you'll bring together everything you've learned in the previous days to create a dynamic narrative.
 And to ensure that this story only ends when the person reading it wants it to, you'll need to add loops to perform a task repeatedly!</p>

+## Day Four

+<p>Since we're delving into games and narratives, how about creating a program to play against the computer?
+On your fourth day, you'll learn to work with randomness to create a game.</p>